Education Bill Savings

 The payback follows.
 Solar-plus-storage under NEM 3.0 runs roughly 5 to 7 years per Solar.com marketplace data, while solar-only systems under the same policy take meaningfully longer per EnergySage and independent analysis (marketplace data is seller-affiliated; verified 2026-06-18) [13][15].
 We use NEM 3.0 here only as an input.
 The full mechanics (NEM 1.0 versus 2.0 versus 3.0, the CPUC timeline, the state-by-state net metering map) live in what is NEM 3.0.

 No solar?
-A battery can still pay through TOU arbitrage alone, but the case is narrower and depends entirely on your rate spread.
+A battery can still create value through TOU arbitrage, selective backup, and qualifying grid programs.
 Planning solar but not yet installed?
-A battery is increasingly a first-install component, not an afterthought.
+A battery is increasingly a first-install component, not an afterthought, because it can begin managing energy now and capture solar self-consumption later.

 Solar created the power.
 Control determines who captures the value.